dagomar90/Pokedex/README.md

 # Libraries management

 I decided to not use any library in this project.
-I think that the usage of libraries must be limited to the very necessary cases, which can be:
+I think that the usage of libraries must be limited to the very necessary cases.

-* crash reporting
-* analytics
-* something else really needed for business reason 😊

 The main reason is that every library integrated needs to be manainted in the future and can become a dependency in tecnical choises (for example in deciding to support the latest XCode, if the library we are using does not support it).